SnailDot/Pokewalker-Hacking-Hub/README.md

 >
 > *Download:* https://github.com/francesco265/pwalkerHax

-> **Tinker:** A program that allows you to edit the files within your HG/SS game, mainly the pokemon sprites that appear on the pokewalker.
+> **Tinke:** A program that allows you to edit the files within your HG/SS game, mainly the pokemon sprites that appear on the pokewalker.
 >
 > *Download:* https://github.com/pleonex/tinke